sandeepjakkaraju/hypertrackintv/README.md

 2. After successful deployment you will be able access the application on the below URL. http://localhost:8080/petclinic/

+# Bugs and Errors.
+1. Some of the movies can be shown placed out of SF Area.
+This is due to incomplete Address Information where the Google Geocoder gives you a wrong location.
+This can be fixed by limiting the geocoder to only SF Area.

 # Screenshots
 ![Alt text](/1.png?raw=true "1")
 ![Alt text](/2.png?raw=true "2")